amandeep-sachan/sytem-monitor-cpp-nn/README.md

-# System-Monitor-CppNN-Program
+# cppnd-system-monitor
+C++ Project - System Monitor

-This is the code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The start code is given from [here](https://github.com/udacity/CppND-System-Monitor).

-There might be some bugs for now.
-I'm still working on it.

 Follow along with the classroom lesson to complete the project!